Starting Your Small Business: Building Your Unique Brand

 Not only does it matter that you choose the colours that have the right moods and emotions associated with them for your small business’s logo, but you also need to do your research to make sure you are setting yourself apart from your competitors.

-If the logo for your small business ends up having the same colour scheme as that of your competitor, you are minimising your chances at having your target market be able to distinguish you from the rest of the field.
+If the logo for your small business ends up having the same colour scheme as that of your competitor, you are minimising your chances of having your target market be able to distinguish you from the rest of the field.

 Imagine what it would be like if UPS and FedEx had chosen the same colours for their brands/logos.